 If the litter you are viewing are less than 8 weeks old, alarm bells should be ringing if the breeder won’t allow you to see the whole litter together.
-It is law that puppies are not allowed to be sold until they are 8 weeks old.
+It is the law that puppies are not allowed to be sold until they are 8 weeks old.
 If the breeder is bringing a single puppy into the room to meet you rather than letting you see the whole litter – you need to wonder why!

 Even if you are looking at a particular pup, make sure to glance over the whole litter.
 The pups should all be clean and of a fairly even size, Eyes should be bright and clean, ears should be clean, noses should be clean and fairly dry and coats should be shiny and clean.
-If the pups appear to have lethargic, are dirty or eyes and coats look dull, it is likely that something is amiss!
+If the pups appear to be lethargic, are dirty, or their eyes and coats look dull, it is likely that something is amiss!
 Try to arrange to see the puppies shortly before they are fed.
 Puppies will often sleep after being fed so this is not the best time to view them as you will not be able to see if any look to be having problems with walking or if any are lethargic in comparison to the other pups.

 5. Is the breeder knowledgeable and willing to educate?

 Is the breeder willing to answer your questions?
 A good breeder should be very knowledgeable about their breed and the care of dogs.
 Ask plenty of questions and make sure these answers are satisfactory to you.